crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/cryptographic-authentication-methods/README.md

 * **Organization Validated (OV)** – Verifies business identity.
 * **Extended Validation (EV)** – Highest trust, shows company name in the browser.
 * **Wildcard & Multi-Domain** – Covers multiple subdomains or domains.

-#### Two methods digital signatures can be used for authentication

-A digital certificate can only be considered proof of someone’s identity if they can provide the matching private key.
-Alice is presenting a digital certificate to Bob.
-Let’s look at two methods Alice can use to provide evidence that she is in possession of the private key and so is the true owner of the digital certificate.
-These two methods are the basis for how authentication works with digital signatures.

-1\) This is a classic challenge-response mechanism.
-If Alice presents Bob with her certificate, Bob can generate a random value (a challenge) and encrypt it with Alice’s public key.
-Alice should be the only person with the correlating private key, and therefore, Alice should be the only person that can extract (respond with) the random value.
-If she can then prove to Bob that she extracted the correct value, then Bob can be assured that Alice is indeed the true owner of the certificate.

-2\) Alice can encrypt a value known to both parties with her private key, and send the resulting cipher text to Bob.
-If Bob can decrypt it with Alice’s public key, it proves Alice must have had the correlating private key.

 ### Key takeaways